symfony/symfony-docs/quick_tour/the_big_picture.rst

 ------------------------------

-One of the main goals of a framework is to keep your code organized and to allow your application to evolve easily over time by avoiding the mixing of database calls, HTML tags and other PHP code in the same script.
+One of the main goals of a framework is to keep your code organized and to allow your application to evolve over time by avoiding the mixing of database calls, HTML tags and other PHP code in the same script.
 To achieve this goal with Symfony, you'll first need to learn a few fundamental concepts.